tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

-For sending, if a zero-length CID has been negotiated then the RFC 6347-defined record format and content type MUST be used (see Section 4.1 of {{RFC6347}}) else the new record layer format and the new content type MUST be used.
+For sending, if a zero-length CID has been negotiated then the RFC 6347-defined record format and content type MUST be used (see Section 4.1 of {{RFC6347}}) else the new record layer format and the new content type defined in {{dtls-record12}} MUST be used.

 When transmitting a datagram with the new record format and the new content type, the new MAC computation defined in {{mac}} MUST be used.

-For receiving, if the CID content type is set, then the CID is used to look up the connection and the security association.
-If the CID content type is not set, then the connection and security association is looked up by the 5-tuple and a verification MUST be made to determine whether the expected CID value is indeed zero length.
+For receiving, if the tls12_cid content type is set, then the CID is used to look up the connection and the security association.
+If the tls12_cid content type is not set, then the connection and security association is looked up by the 5-tuple and a check MUST be made to determine whether the expected CID value is indeed zero length.
+If the check fails, then the datagram MUST be dropped.

 When receiving a datagram with the new record format and the new content type, the new MAC computation defined in {{mac}} MUST be used.
 When receiving a datagram